Monday, March 16, 2026

 After Disney, I went to DreamWorks, and the medium book portfolio pictured below is the one I submitted to get in – except the artwork is not the same.
 I updated it with newer drawings and submitted it to other studios, but I don’t think I’ve used this size of portfolio since about 2003.

-Small Book Portfolio (Mid/late 2000s)
+Small Book Portfolios (Mid/late 2000s)

 While I appreciated all the space for showcasing work in the large portfolios, I was relieved when small-book portfolios became acceptable.
 These were so much easier to carry around or send through the mail.
 Also, ink-jet printer technology had developed to the point where artists could make relatively decent quality - yet affordable - reproductions with their home computer.
 Thus, it became much easier to make many copies of my portfolio and submit to many more animation studios at one time.
-Plus I could send them in the mail without fear of losing one (in fact, portfolios were becoming “disposable” in that you could now send one off in the mail without expectation of getting it back).
+Plus I could send them in the mail without fear of losing one (in fact, portfolios were becoming “disposable” in that you might send one off in the mail without expectation of getting it back).

 CD-ROM/DVD-ROM Portfolios (Late 1990s/early 2000s)